olivif/olivif.github.io/_posts/2017-05-23-bloom-filter-part-2.markdown

 // In this case
 // 4 is not set
 // 7 is not set
-// 0 is set (it was set but putting "A" in)
+// 0 is set (it was set by putting "A" in)
 // So we have at least one bit which is not set, so we return false. false
 ```